Light from the top of one of the pylons, currently displayed in Darsham Village Hall

 Arriving at RAF Base - High Street, Suffolk

-Since England was under threat of invasion by the Germans during the early years of the war and the base was well within the range of the Luftwaffe, the High Street station had the transmission and receiving areas separately fenced and included guard houses, pill boxes with machine guns and multiple anti-aircraft gun emplacements.
-While approximately 40 “technical” staff operated the RDF station, the guns were manned by 2 officers and 60 other ranks of the ‘C” Coy Home Defense force and 1 troop of 84 light Anti-Aircraft Battery.
-These men were also responsible for the evacuation of the technical personnel from High Street (i.e. Dad and Bessie) in the event of an emergency.
+Since England was under threat of invasion during the early years of the war and this base was well within the range of the Luftwaffe, the High Street station had the transmission and receiving areas separately fenced and included guard houses, pill boxes with machine guns and 4 anti-aircraft Bofors gun emplacements.
+While approximately 40 “technical” staff operated the RDF station, the guns were manned by 2 officers and 60 other ranks of the ‘C” Coy Home Defense force and 1 troop of the 84 light Anti-Aircraft Battery.
+These men were also responsible for the evacuation of the technical personnel from High Street in the event of an emergency.

-Both the transmission and receiving equipment were located underground with re-enforced concrete ceilings.
+Both the transmission and receiving equipment were located in buildings with re-enforced concrete ceilings.
 The side walls had additional protective walls and dirt mounded up to provide blast protection.
-The buildings were also located in a wooded area to provide added camouflage.
-To provide the staff some additional safety during their off hours, the barracks for the WAFs, the mess, the sick bay and the NAAFI (a commissary where service personnel could buy personal items) with an attached recreation area were located in another wooded area 2-3 miles away.
-While I could not get it confirmed, it is believed that the male servicemen were billeted in nearby houses in the towns of High Street or Darsham.
+To provide the staff some additional safety during their off hours, the barracks for the WAFs, the mess, the infirmary and the NAAFI (a commissary where service personnel could buy personal items) with a nearby recreation area were located in another wooded area 2 miles away.
+The location of this facility was in an area known as the Haw Woods.
+It is believed that the male servicemen were billeted in nearby houses in the nearby village of Darsham.

 The station was part of the RAF Fighter Command's 11 Group sector.
 Its detection capability was augmented with the addition of a CHL station at Dunwich just 5 miles away on the coast.
 There was also an emergency backup mobile RDF station located at Hinton that could be put in operation if High Street was damaged.
 This station had a much more limited range (50 miles) with only a 105 foot tower but would be useful in filling a gap in the case of a long outage at High Street.